 Earlier this month, policymakers acted to counter the deepening economic slowdown by cutting the minimum level of reserves banks are required to hold.
 The People's Bank of China said the reduction will free up more money for lending and will support small and rural enterprises, construction projects and other activity.

-The survey, compiled with Markit, is based on 85-90 percent of responses from 420 factories.
-The final version is due Sep.
-1.
+The HSBC survey, compiled with Markit, is based on 85-90 percent of responses from more than 420 purchasing managers.
+The final report is due March 2.